justinbushy/justinbushy.github.io/index.md

 I will be graduating in the Fall of 2018.
 </p>

-## Current Projects
+### Current Projects

-[Calendar-API](https://github.com/justinbushy/node-calendar-api) - This is a REST API to make my wife and I's life easier to share appointments and other things with eachother.
-The API also includes functionality for todo lists.
-This API is written in Node.js using an MongoDB datastore.
+[Calendar-API](https://github.com/justinbushy/node-calendar-api) - REST API written in Node.js with a MongoDB datastore.
+The purpose of this API is to create flexible calendar functionality with events, todo lists, and sharing between users.
+The original purpose was to make sharing appointments between my wife and I easier.